Schuylkill River

-In 1682, William Penn chose the left bank of the confluence upon which he founded the planned city of Philadelphia on lands purchased from the native Delaware nation.
-It is a designated Pennsylvania Scenic River, and its whole length was once part of the Delaware people's southern territories.

-The river's watershed of about 2000 mi2 lies entirely within the state of Pennsylvania, the upper portions in the Ridge-and-valley Appalachian Mountains where the folding of the mountain ridges metamorphically modified bituminous into widespread anthracite deposits located north of the Blue Mountain barrier ridge.
+The river's watershed of about 2000 mi2 lies entirely within the state of Pennsylvania, stretching from the Ridge-and-Valley Appalachians through the Piedmont to the Atlantic Plain.

-Millions of tons of anthracite coal from Pennsylvania's Coal Region flowed by waterway and rail into Philadelphia to feed the iron and steel industry.
+Historically the Schuylkill lay within the territory of the Susquehannock and Lenape peoples.
+In 1682, William Penn founded the city of Philadelphia between the Schuylkill and Delaware rivers on lands purchased from the Lenape Indian tribe.
+The Schuylkill River became key in the development of the city and the surrounding region.

+While long used for transport, the river was made fully navigable via the Schuylkill Canal in 1825, followed by the construction of the Reading Railroad Main Line in 1838 and the Schuylkill Branch of the Pennsylvania Railroad in 1884.
+Through these corridors, millions of tons of anthracite coal flowed down the Schuylkill from the Coal Region to its north in Northeast Pennsylvania.
+The canal was abandoned in 1931, while the Schuylkill Expressway was completed in 1959.

+Industrial pollution and mining silt plagued the river in the 19th and 20th centuries.
+Early concerns over water quality led to the creation of Fairmount Park in 1812.
+Protections came with the 1972 passing of the Clean Water Act, and the Schuylkill was designated as the first Pennsylvania Scenic River in 1978.
+Water quality has largely recovered in the years since.

+The Schuylkill River above Fairmount Dam has been a major rowing venue since the founding of the Schuylkill Navy in 1858.
+In recent decades the Schuylkill River Trail cycle and foot path has been constructed along the river.
+The Schuylkill Heritage Corridor was designated a Pennsylvania Heritage Park in 1995 and a National Heritage Area in 2000 to promote the river's historic, environmental, and recreational significance.

+Course

 The source of the Schuylkill's eastern branch is in heavily mined land, one ridgeline south of Tuscarora Lake along a drainage divide with the Little Schuylkill River, about a mile east of the village of Tuscarora and about a mile west of Tamaqua, at Tuscarora Springs in Schuylkill County.
 Tuscarora Lake is one source of the Little Schuylkill.

 The West Branch starts near Minersville and joins the eastern branch at the town of Schuylkill Haven.
 It then combines with the Little Schuylkill River downstream in the town of Port Clinton.
 The Tulpehocken Creek joins it at the western edge of Reading.
 Wissahickon Creek joins it in northwest Philadelphia.
 Other major tributaries include: Maiden Creek, Manatawny Creek, French Creek, and Perkiomen Creek.

-The Schuylkill joins the Delaware at the site of the former Philadelphia Navy Yard, now the Philadelphia Naval Business Center, just northeast of Philadelphia International Airport.
+The Schuylkill joins the Delaware River at the site of the former Philadelphia Navy Yard, now the Philadelphia Naval Business Center, just northeast of Philadelphia International Airport.